sikaeducation/curriculum/courses/401/standards/build-relational-apis/topics/orm-intro/README.md

 ## Watch Out!

 ORMs are powerful, but they're also too general-purpose to work efficiently in every scenario.
-In particular, there's an issue that frequently comes up called the N+1 problem.
-N+1 problems occur when an ORM issues separate database queries for a large list of related items instead of making one query and associating the records in memory.
+In particular, the N+1 problem occurs when an ORM executes separate database queries for a large list of related items instead of making one large query and associating the related records in memory.
 Most ORMs have a way to work around this called eager loading.

 ## Additional Resources